awsdocs/amazon-athena-user-guide/doc_source/workgroups-create-update-delete.md

 ## Enable and Disable a Workgroup<a name="workgroups-enabled-disabled"></a>

-If you have permissions to do so, you can enable or disable workgroups in the console, by using the API operations, or with the JDBC driver\.
+If you have permissions to do so, you can enable or disable workgroups in the console, by using the API operations, or with the JDBC and ODBC drivers\.

 **To enable or disable a workgroup**